 Many of today’s top songs sample music from some of the most profound records of past generations.
 Sampling another artist’s work isn’t a new practice, but it has become a hot topic as of late.
-That is why as a music creative, protecting one’s work is vital.
+That is why as a music creative, protecting one’s music is vital.
 It may seem like a daunting task, especially for a new artist who’s approaching the industry on their own, or one whose management oversees all their business affairs, but it should not be overlooked.

 If you recall Julie Andrews joyfully basking in blissful open fields in The Sound of Music, then you certainly know the showtune, ‘My Favorite Things’.
 This classic piece is a staple in movie soundtrack history.
 Today, it has the attention of a generation who may have never even see the movie.
 Why?
 Because pop-sensation Ariana Grande, has a number one hit titled ‘7 Rings’ on her new album ‘Thank U, Next’, that is heavily influenced by ‘My Favorite Things’.
 Though ‘7 Rings’ is the by-product of 10 songwriters, 90% of the songwriting royalties from the song are going to the estates of Rodgers and Hammerstein, the original composers of, ‘My Favorite Things’.
 That means Grande’s royalty checks for this song are significantly impacted.